When Location Shapes Choice: Placement Optimization of Substitutable Products: Heterogeneous Prices

+{ denote the final (randomized) placement solution.
+We can compute $Y$ by finding the highest revenue placement from the set $\{X^r_k\}_{k\in[m]}$ of $m$ candidate solutions.
 For any given $k \in [m]$, the random placement $X^r_k$ is oblivious to how customers travel between locations.
 In contrast, for the \placel\ problem, we greedily placed the products in $S^*_k$ at the top $k$ spots.
 The oblivious nature of randomized placement is pivotal in proving analytical guarantees.